Loschmidt echo and scrambling of systematic errors in tomography -- a quantum signature of chaos: Discussion

 \section{Discussion}

+Classically, if we know the dynamics exactly, then as we maintain a constant coarse-grained tracking of the trajectory, we gain exponentially fine grained information about the initial condition.
+In the quantum setting, this means as we keep track of the measurement record with fixed signal-to-noise, we gain increasing information about the initial condition.
+Now, what happens to this information gain in the presence of {systematic} errors?
+This has not been answered either in classical or quantum chaos literature.
+In this work, we address this very question.

-We find dynamical signatures of chaos that quantify the scrambling of errors across a many-body quantum system that has consequences on the performance of quantum information and simulation protocols.
-We also give an operational interpretation of the operator Loschmidt echo by connecting it to the growth of distance between operators evolved in continuous measurement quantum tomography.
-Our results linking Loschmidt echo, error scrambling, and OTOCs will be helpful to the condensed matter community as well and in addressing broader issues involving non-integrable quantum systems~\cite{pandey2020adiabatic}.
+We find dynamical signatures of chaos that quantify the scrambling of {systematic} errors across a many-body quantum system that has consequences on the performance of quantum information and simulation protocols.
+We also give an operational interpretation of the OLE by connecting it to the growth of distance between operators evolved in continuous measurement quantum tomography.
+More importantly, we identify a signature of chaos that is intimately connected with the very notion of chaos -- randomness, errors, predictability, and information. {Using the kicked top, we have studied how for a fixed family of maps the information gain in tomography in the presence of errors is related to the degree of chaos.
+It will certainly be interesting to see how far these ideas go towards true universality.}

-Our work paves the way for further studies in the performance of quantum simulations under inadvertent noise.
+{While our work deals with systematic errors}, it paves the way for further studies in the performance of quantum simulations under inadvertent noise.
 In the era of noisy, intermediate-scale quantum (NISQ) devices~\cite{preskill2018quantum}, the accuracy of an analog quantum simulator will decay after just a few time steps.
 The reliability of such analog quantum simulators is highly questionable even for state-of-the-art architecture when it is likely to exhibit quantum chaos~\cite{hauke2012can,lysne2020small}.
 On the contrary, the digital quantum simulation is often associated with the inherent Trotter errors~\cite{heyl2019quantum} because of the discretization of the time evolution of a quantum many-body system as a sequence of quantum gates.
 Thus, a better understanding of errors in simulating many-body quantum systems and information processing protocols that exploit such rich dynamics is paramount.
 These signatures of chaos can be further explored using state-of-the-art experimental techniques involving cold atoms interacting with lasers and magnetic fields \cite{chaudhury2009quantum}.
-In future work, we hope to further build upon our results to develop quantum analogs of the ``classical shadowing lemma" that guarantee a \emph{true} classical trajectory in the neighbourhood of any arbitrary simulated trajectory of a chaotic system in the presence of truncation errors due to finite precision~\cite{anosov1967geodesic,grebogi1990shadowing,sauer1991rigorous,sauer1997long,vanivcek2004dephasing}.